The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Background and Hypotheses

 Specifically, due to changes in routines and managerial hierarchies as well as uncertain career prospects \citep{Hobman2004}, an inventor may decide to leave a company.
-Similarly, \citet{Holtom2005} argue that shocks such as \ac{ma} ``trigger'' a reevaluation of career and life goals of the affected employee.
-For example, an employee wanting to leave all along takes the \ac{ma} as a sign to act, or similarly, differences in the managerial ``culture'' could trigger a reevaluation.
+Similarly, \citet{Holtom2005} argue that shocks such as M\&A `trigger' a reevaluation of career and life goals of the affected employee.
+For example, an employee wanting to leave all along takes the M\&A as a sign to act, or similarly, differences in the managerial ``culture'' could trigger a reevaluation.

 It emerges clearly from the meta-analysis on the turnover by \citet{Griffeth2000} that the motivations for turnover are many and varied.
 Still, shocks and disruption to business-as-usual can lead to higher than average turnover.

-These observations and results lead us to formulate Hypothesis~\ref{hyp:leave}, which we will address in more detail in the Section~\ref{sub:estimation}
+The departure of inventors following an acquisition often leads to reduced R\&D productivity.
+Inventors typically collaborate in teams, and reconfiguring these teams post-acquisition is a time-consuming process that can negatively affect individual productivity.
+Departing inventors face the challenge of integrating into new teams, while those who remain may have to adapt to disrupted routines and struggle to collaborate effectively within the new organizational structure, often feeling the absence of their former colleagues' contributions.

+\citet{Kapoor2007} observed a lasting negative impact on inventor productivity in the semiconductor industry due to acquisitions.
+However, \citet{Kapoor2007} also notes, few studies have focused on the individual inventors’ perspective, largely because tracking their long-term performance is challenging.